AskBid/AskBid.github.io/_posts/2020-01-27-panic_when_errors_are_from_external_libraries.markdown

     end

 ```

-After a little look inside the `.../sqlite3/statement.rb` and realized there was not even an #initialize that supposedly was creating the problem I gave up.
+After a little look inside the `.../sqlite3/statement.rb` I realize there is not even an #initialize that supposedly is creating the problem..
+I give up.

-Nevertheless I understood there was an initialization failing and that #execute is not some sort of metaprogramming that from the string 'selects_all_female_bears_return_name_and_age' executes an SQL query on my table, as in the first panic I thought...
+Nevertheless I understood there was an initialization failing and that #execute is not some sort of metaprogramming that from the string `'selects_all_female_bears_return_name_and_age'` executes an SQL query on my table, as in the first panic I thought...
-inside the code of the sqlite3 library the subject was a string with the query itself, something like "select * from table where a=? and b=?" that was the input of #execute.. not some sort of string!
+inside the code of the sqlite3 library the subject was a string with the query itself, something like `"select * from table where a=? and b=?"` that was the input of #execute.. not some sort of string!

-Wait a moment !  'selects_all_female_bears_return_name_and_age' is not even a string.. is given as a method!
+Wait a moment !  the input in `@db.execute(selects_all_female_bears_return_name_and_age))` is not even a string!! is given as a method!

-Oh my.. now I understand, reading above I see that this tests is not even testing a database that comes from my insert.sql, they are actually only interested in testing some function that I am supposed to write.
+Oh my.. now I understand, reading the beginning of the test I understand that the tested database doesn't even come from my* insert.sql*, they are actually only testing some method that I am supposed to write.

-And a little look through the file I find the inciminated function
+And a little look through the files I find the incriminated function in *sql_queries.rb*:
 ```
 def selects_all_female_bears_return_name_and_age
   "Write your SQL query here"
 end

 ```
 WOW!
-I bet that "Write" is the same mysterious one appearing in the error, I susbstitute the first word of the string, run the test, and yes that's it.
+I bet that that "Write" in  "Write your SQL query here" is the same mysterious one appearing in the error.
+I susbstitute the first word of the string, run the test, and yes, that's it.

 I simply didn't read the README and got the test wrong, I need just to put some simple SQL query string as return value in that function.
+It is not about the table created from my previous sql files.

-I do it and this time a juicy understandable failure from the Rspec Test iteself appears:
+I complete the method #selects_all_female_bears_return_name_and_age and this time a juicy understandable failure from the Rspec Test iteself appears:

 ```
 expected: [["Tabitha", 6], ["Melissa", 13], ["Wendy", 6]]